-Due to the complex nature of divorce and emotions running wild, many will need legal help in order to be represented fairly in divorce court.
+Due to the complex nature of divorce and emotions running wild, many will need legal help in order to be represented fairly in court.
 Legal assistance is not needed for every single divorce case.
-If you are concerned about the legal or financial effects of the divorce, then it is in your best interest to hire a lawyer or at least seek legal advice.
+If you are concerned about the legal or financial effects, then it is in your best interest to hire a lawyer or at least seek legal advice.

 Call Us: (615) 895-0030

 The point of mediation is to prevent a long, stressful and costly court hearings.
-If both parties can come to an agreement, then the divorce will be settled out of court.
-This is known as a “collaborative divorce process” or “alternative dispute resolution.”
-In some states mediation is required before a divorce cases can go to trial.
+If both parties can come to an agreement, then it will be settled out of court.
+This is known as a “collaborative process” or “alternative dispute resolution.”
+In some states mediation is required before cases can go to trial.

 How To Get Divorced

 If your mind is made up and divorce is inevitable, its important to know how the legal process works.
-Divorce court can be extremely trying, so do your research well in advance to be mentally prepared for this stressful time.
-Let’s start with answering the basic questions such as where to go, no fault divorce, serving/answering a divorce petition, discovery, and the family court process.
+Court can be extremely trying, so do your research well in advance to be mentally prepared for this stressful time.
+Let’s start with answering the basic questions such as where to go, no fault, serving/answering a petition, discovery, and the family court process.
 Other topics which we have that we’ll lightly touch on include child support and custody, mediation, and privacy concerns.
 We have individual pages for information on child custody and mediation.

 Trial and Appeals